 Many families of Compassion children are waiting and praying for the opportunity to open their homes to sponsors or visitors!

 On each trip, we have the unique opportunity to visit homes of children in small groups.
-This gives visitors a chance to see what a typical house and home environment is like in the area.
-While visiting the family home, the group can ask the family questions, learn about the community, and pray for the family.
-This is usually an unbelievable experience that allows the visitors to connect with a family and see what day-to-day life is like in that part of the world.
+This gives visitors a chance to see what a typical house and home environment is like in the community.
+While visiting the family home, the group can ask the family questions, learn about their everyday life and pray for the family.
+This is most often a perspective-shaping experience that allows the visitors to connect with a family on a deeper level.

-Compassion staff will also frequently provide the travelers visiting each home with a practical gift to bless the family and show the appreciation of allowing the group to visit.
+Compassion staff will also frequently provide the travellers visiting each home with a practical gift to bless the family and show the appreciation of allowing the group to visit.

 Of course, the accommodations vary depending on the country and what is available in the area.

 There are so many places to go and so much to see!
 On each trip, our leaders want you to experience different areas of the country—which does mean that there can be significant time spent on the road.
-Whether that means you will be commuting to student centres or historic landmarks, please know that Compassion secures the most comfortable and safe transportation available in the area.
+Whether that means you will be commuting to Compassion centres or historic landmarks, please know that Compassion secures the most comfortable and safe transportation available in the area.

 Undeniably, meeting your Compassion child will be the highlight of your trip and an unforgettable experience for you and your child.

 For an entire day, you and your Compassion child will be together at a local recreational area.
-You will get the chance to play games, share a meal, take photos, and connect in a way that’s possible only in person!
-Along with your Compassion child, a guardian and a program worker will accompany you for this exciting day.
+You will get the chance to play games, share a meal, take photos and connect in a way that’s possible only in person!
+Along with your Compassion child, a guardian and a Compassion centre worker will accompany you for this exciting day.

 No matter which country you choose, experiencing the culture is bound to be a unique opportunity.
-We always strive to give you an experience that integrates what Compassion does in-country during your stay while also letting you experience the culture found within the city and rural areas.
+We always strive to give you an experience that integrates what Compassion does in-country, while also letting you experience the culture found within the city and rural areas.

-If you are in-country on a Sunday, we work to include an authentic worship experience.
+If you are in-country on a Sunday, we work to include a worship experience at a local church.
 We also want to give you a chance to see what life is like in the cities, often going to a market so that you can bring home special items for loved ones.
 Meeting people within other cultures is always an enlightening experience, and you will get a chance to have fellowship and fun with many people.

-In addition to the general culture of the area, you may also have the opportunity to travel to a landmark location — whether that may be a trip to the Taj Mahal or viewing wild animals at the Maasai Mara Game Park — each trip offers a special opportunity to fully engage with the culture.
+In addition to the general culture of the area, you may also have the opportunity to travel to a landmark location.
+Whether it’s a trip to a majestic volcano or viewing wild animals at a safari park, each trip offers a special opportunity to fully engage with the culture.

-There is nothing quite as exciting as tasting new tastes (foods)!
-During your visits at local student centres, you will have homemade typical foods from the area.
-These meals are very similar to the meals that the children who attend the student centres receive.
-This will give you a great chance to feel, experience and taste what your child experiences at our student centre.
+There is nothing quite as exciting as tasting new tastes!
+During your visits at local churches and Compassion centres, you will have typical homemade foods from the area.
+These meals are very similar to the meals that the children who attend the Compassion centres receive.
+This will give you a great chance to feel, experience and taste what your child experiences at their Compassion centre.

-While Sponsor Trips are not “mission trips,” some trips may include a light service element, such as painting a classroom, serving the children a meal, or a group activity (such as vacation Bible school) for the children to enjoy.
-We hope we are each a blessing in a special way to the students and community, but it regularly turns out that we are actually the ones who are blessed the most!
+While Exposure Trips are not “mission trips,” some trips may include a light service element, such as painting a classroom, serving the children a meal or running a group activity (such as Vacation Bible School) for the children to enjoy.
+We hope we are each a blessing in a special way to the children and community, but it regularly turns out that we are actually the ones who are blessed the most!

 Concern for the well-being of children is the cornerstone of our ministry.
-It is important to read our full Trips and Visits Child Protection Policy if you are considering traveling with us, as it guides interactions between sponsors and children occurring in-country.
-This policy is intended to protect the children in our program from abuse as well as our visitors from any wrongful allegations.
+It is important to read our full Trips and Visits Child Protection Policy if you are considering travelling with us, as it guides interactions between sponsors and children.
+This policy is intended to protect the children in our program from abuse, as well as our visitors from any wrongful allegations.

-*Please note that we require a background check for everyone, legal age in your province (18 or 19) and older who interacts with any beneficiary of our program.
+Please note that we require a background check for everyone of legal age in your province (18 or 19) and older who interacts with any beneficiary of our program.